BradHutchings/Mmojo-Server/deploy/OpenClaw-Windows-WSL/04-Install-OpenClaw.md

 ### About this Step
 You will install OpenClaw in the `OpenClaw` WSL instance.

+### Start Mmojo Server
+The OpenClaw onboarding sequence will connect with Mmojo Server.
+It needs to be running.

+Start Mmojo Server by launching it from the Taskbar.

 ---
 ### Install OpenClaw
 Switch to the `Terminal` window with the `(OpenClaw)` prompt.